jsebrech/view-transition-element/README.md

 Works in Chrome, Edge, Safari, Firefox (no transitions).

-View transition support for Firefox is plannedon their roadmap: https://bugzilla.mozilla.org/show_bug.cgi?id=1823896
+View transition support for Firefox is planned on their roadmap: https://bugzilla.mozilla.org/show_bug.cgi?id=1823896

 Part of the [Plain Vanilla Web](https://plainvanillaweb.com) project.